brimdata/zed/docs/language/overview.md

 comprehensively self describing.
 When named types are defined in the input data, there is no need to declare their type in a query.
-In this case, a Zed expression may refer to the type by name that simply appears to the runtime as a side effect of operating upon the data.
-If the type name referred to this way does not exist, then the type value reference results in `error("missing")`.
+In this case, a Zed expression may refer to the type by the name that simply appears to the runtime as a side effect of operating upon the data.
+If the type name referred to in this way does not exist, then the type value reference results in `error("missing")`.
 For example,
 ```mdtest-command
 echo '1(=foo) 2(=bar) 3(=foo)' | zq -z 'typeof(this)==<foo>' -